hodgesmr/mastodon_digest/README.md

 Before you can run the tool locally, you need to copy [.env.example](./.env.example) to [.env](./.env) (which is ignored by git) and fill in the relevant environment variables:
  - `MASTODON_TOKEN` : This is your access token.
 You can generate on on your home instance under Preferences > Development.
  - `MASTODON_BASE_URL` : This is the protocol-aware URL of your Mastodon home instance.
-For example, if you are @Gargron@mastodon.social, then you would set "https://mastodon.social".
+For example, if you are `@Gargron@mastodon.social`, then you would set `https://mastodon.social`.
  - `MASTODON_USERNAME`: This is your Mastodon account username on your home instance.
-For example, if you are @Gargron@mastodon.social, then you would set "Gargron".
+For example, if you are `@Gargron@mastodon.social`, then you would set `Gargron`.

 ### Usage